Visit Cotopaxi National Park and Observe Ecuador’s Second Tallest Active Volcano

 Jose Rivas Refuge, otherwise known as Cotopaxi’s “base camp,” is located at 4,810 m (15,760 ft).
 It’s the place where mountain climbers spend the night before heading up to the summit.
 It’s also a favorite place to visit for locals and tourists who wish to get as close as they can to the icy colossus.
 But sometimes, getting there is not a very easy task.
 While mountain climbers are quite used to the strains of higher elevations and know how to walk and breathe properly at these altitudes, other people may not have it so easy.
 This is why it is highly important to take your time.
 Read on to see how you can go about it.

-Here are a few suggestions for getting to Cotopaxi’s refuge (and enjoying it*):
+Here are a few suggestions for getting to Cotopaxi’s refuge on your own (and enjoy it*):

 - Hydrate the day before going.
 Drink a minimum of 2 liters of water.